PepperDash/epi-utilities-routeCycle/README.md

 # PepperDash Essentials Utilities Route Cycle Plugin (c) 2023

 This repo contains a plugin for use with [PepperDash Essentials](https://github.com/PepperDash/Essentials).

-This plugin enables Essentials to cycle source values to destinations.
+## Overview
+The RouteCycle Device Plugin provides a solution for managing signal routing within Crestron control systems using the SIMPL# platform.
+This plugin allows for logic devices that do not communicate outside the program to interact with an EISC (Ethernet to Serial Control) bridge.

+## Features
+- Management of routing for a maximum of 32 Input/Output (IO) points.
+- Handles route cycling which maps enabled source signals to enabled destination signals.
+- Supports feedback mechanisms to update system states through the EISC bridge.
+- Implements custom events for handling the enablement and value changes of routing points.

+## Use Case
 Typical use case involves a large count of sources with a small count of destinations.
 The desired amount of sources would cycle through the desired destinations.

 ### Plugin Configuration Object